-Spirit of the Mountain: The Story of Shenandoah National Park is a web-based program designed to provide resources for teachers to use the complex story of the establishment of Shenandoah National Park to teach concepts called out by state and national standards for history, civics, economics, government, and geography.
+The Spirit of the Mountain: The Story of Shenandoah National Park is a web-based program designed to provide resources for teachers to use the complex story of the establishment of Shenandoah National Park to teach concepts called out by state and national standards for history, civics, economics, government, and geography.
 The program provides informative videos, interactive activities, and suggestions that can be used for thought provoking journaling/discussion topics or additional activities.
-Teachers can utilize these resources to create lesson plans designed to meet their specific curriculum requirements, and to create Project-Based Assessments.
-Materials can used for a wide range of topics including, but not limited to:
+Materials can be used for a wide range of topics including, but not limited to:

 - History of Shenandoah National Park

 - Social, Economic, and Political History of the 1920s and 30s